So, what is a limited slip differential and what’s a welded diff? Find out this and more in our LSD guide.

 The main disadvantages of viscous units are the majority of standard units allow a lot of slip, which may be good for a daily driver, but have less performance benefits in comparison to aftermarket diffs.
 The main problem, especially with an older car, is viscous units reduce in effectiveness with age and heat; many older cars’ viscous diffs are worn to a stage where they are barely more effective than an open diff.
 Although it is possible to make a performance version of a viscous diff, it is not ideal, and therefore much rarer.

 This is the LSD of choice for all motorsport applications, as well as drift, drag, and trackday fans, but performance units are generally less user-friendly than Torsen units on the road.
-As with the other types of LSD, how much and how quickly they lock can be adjusted to suit the application, and some cars, BMWs in particular, come with plated LSDs as standard, albeit set to lock far less than an aftermarket plated LSD.
+As with the other types of LSD, how much and how quickly they lock is adjustable to suit the application, and some cars, BMWs in particular, come with plated LSDs as standard, albeit set to lock far less than an aftermarket plated LSD.

 Plated LSDs work due to various friction plates limiting slip, much the same way a clutch works, and just like performance clutches, a heavily uprated plated LSD can be quite harsh in its operation, locking quickly and making the car juddery when driving slowly; as well as making the car more of a handful when accelerating hard due to its ability to immediately transmit the power with no slip.
 Just like a clutch, plated diffs can wear over time with hard use and big power, but most popular models can easily be rebuilt, and plated diffs remain the LSD of choice for seriously hard driven cars.

 Depending on whether your car is two or four-wheel drive dictates how many diffs you have.
-Two-wheel drive cars have one at the front or back depending on which wheels are driven, and four-wheel drives have a diff each for the front and rear wheels, plus a centre diff.
-The front and rear diffs work as explained earlier in the feature, but the centre diff has a different job; to distribute the torque between the front and rear wheels.
+Two-wheel drive cars have one at the front or back depending on which are the driven wheels.
+Four-wheel drives have a diff each for the front and rear wheels, plus a center diff.
+The front and rear diffs work as explained earlier in the feature, but the center diff has a different job; to distribute the torque between the front and rear wheels.

 Most of you will have heard phrases such as, “1-way, 1.5-way, and 2-way” mentioned when people talk about diffs, and this is a basic explanation of how the limited slip diff is set to operate and therefore how the car will drive.
 A 1-way diff is set to lock on acceleration only; therefore both wheels are always driven when accelerating, but when decelerating the diff behaves like an open diff.

 A 1.5-way diff locks on acceleration and also partially on deceleration, and is generally the most effective for track use and a good all-rounder.
-A 2-way diff locks both on acceleration and deceleration, and while this is favoured for drifting and often used in drag racing, some people find it too unforgiving for them in fast road and track use, inducing under and oversteer too easily.
+A 2-way diff locks both on acceleration and deceleration.
+While favoured for drifting and often used in drag racing, some people find it too unforgiving for them in fast road and track use, inducing under and oversteer too easily.

 Sometimes you hear people talk about a 3-way diff, this is just another word for a locked/welded/ spool diff, as mentioned earlier in the feature.